ICO-ontology/ICO/issue_template.md

 ## Attribution

-If you would like a nanoattribution, please indicate your ORCID id
+If you would like a nano-attribution, please indicate your ORCID id